master-diogo2002/mybox/README.md

 # Mybox
-mybox is a personal cloud system project to store files with a simple interface
+Mybox is a personal cloud system project to store files with a simple interface

 Requirements:
 * Flask